GusWiz/WhichWay/README.md

   **Team**:

-  - Great communication, many team meetings
+  - Great communication, many team meetings either in a call or in-person.
-  - Picked up a rythm and soon began knocking out tasks
+  - Picked up a rythm and soon began knocking out tasks.
-  - All team members were always more than willing to assist anyone else with any problems another team member had
+  - All team members were always more than willing to assist anyone else with any problems/concerns another team member had.

   **Individual**:

   - **Vinny**: I started to understand jsx near the end of the sprint, and I became very efficient at my later tasks
   - **Alan**: I got a good grasp of react and firebase, and I was able to provide a lot of support to my team on various things
   - **Aaron**: Near the beginning of the sprint it was very difficult to get a grasp on the structure and flow of React, making my progress slow at the beginning.
+  - **Gustavo**: During the sprint I had to learn and understand HTML, CSS, React, and Firestore which was a bigger hurtle than anticipated.
+But once I got over it, I was able to explain Firestore and React OOP structure to my teammates.

 ### What Might Be Impeding Us from Performing Better?